 ICF grant funding can be used as match towards supporting the costs of an existing project that your organisation is already delivering, but only where the proposal meets the requirements of ICF and where the rationale for ICF grant funding being required is clearly explained in the application.

-We have already uploaded a list of the main questions in the application form to the ICF webpage for information, noting that these questions may still be subject to minor changes prior to the launch of the fund.
+We have published a list of the main questions in the application form for information, noting that these questions may still be subject to minor changes prior to the launch of the fund.

 Word/character limits for application form answers